Skip to main content

 See Social Account Linking for the management APIs.

-Returns the registered wallet providers and their metadata (WalletProviderData[]).
-Re-renders when a provider is registered, unregistered, or its capabilities change.
+Returns the wallet providers available to connect and their metadata (WalletProviderData[]).
+Re-renders when the available providers change (for example on a network switch).

 function AvailableWallets() {